boredsquirrel/Flatpak-remotes/README.md

 ```

 ## [Fedora Flatpaks](https://fedoraproject.org/wiki/SIGs/Flatpak#Why_do_we_need_Fedora_Flatpaks?)
-Apps built with Fedoras built system and own runtime.
-Up to date, pretty secure, mostly not officially supported but packaged by Fedora Contributors.
-The list is also pretty small, so many people just remove it.
-It is the default on Fedora and will stay, legal reasons.
+Apps built with Fedoras built system and own runtime, from RPMs.
+Up to date, secure, mostly not officially supported but packaged by Fedora contributors.
+It is used for preinstalled applications on Atomic Fedora and the list of packages is growing to nearly the entire KDE Suite and more.
+Still, fewer packages and many people replace it with Flathub.

-    flatpak remote-add --if-not-exists fedora https://registry.fedoraproject.org
+    flatpak remote-add --if-not-exists fedora oci+https://registry.fedoraproject.org

 ## [ElementaryOS](https://appcenter.elementary.io/)